 Preventing Escape by Digging

 Box turtles are good diggers, so the sides of the cage should be sunk into the ground.
 In addition, concrete paving stones placed around the inside perimeter of the enclosure flush with the ground will help discourage digging.
-Wire mesh can be also be laid flat a few inches under the soil extending from the walls well into the enclosure (use a fairly heavy wire for this to prevent turtles from cutting themselves on the chicken wire if they do dig).
+Wire mesh can be also be laid flat a few inches under the soil extending from the walls well into the enclosure (use a fairly heavy wire for this to prevent turtles from cutting themselves on the wire mesh if they do dig).

 Covering the Pen

 Furnishing the Pen

-- Water: a shallow pan of water (e.g. a saucer from a large plant pot) can be sunk into the ground.
+- Water: a shallow pan of water (e.g., a saucer from a large plant pot) can be sunk into the ground.
 If you sink it into a gravel area it won't get muddy as fast.
 It must be easy for the box turtles to get in and out of the water pan.
+The water dish must be large enough for the turtles to completely sit inside of the dish.

 - Burrowing Spot: dig up an area and mix the soil with leaf litter, grass clippings (pesticide-free!) shredded bark, or bark chunks to make a nice loose mix that turtles can easily burrow into.
 They will burrow to keep cool when it is warm or to hibernate when it is cold.